 But when Martha's granddad tells her that a paid award is not an award at all, she accepts his words.
 She strongly believes that she deserves the award by merit and it will come her way.
 She determines to tell the principal looking straight into his eyes that she is not ready to pay.
 Here, we see a bold Martha.
 However, later when Martha hears from the principal that she is going to get the jacket, she cannot control her happiness.
 She wants to express her extreme joy by whatever means - she wants to yell, jump or run the mile.
-While rushing back home to impart her happy news to her grandpa and grandma, she can't help crying - but this time a cry of ecstasy.
+While rushing back home to inform her grandpa and grandma about the good news, she can't help crying - but this time it is a cry of joy.
 Martha's words and deeds show that she is quite bold and sensible but at the same time sensitive and childlike.